Turreted/turreted.github.io/content/dod.md

 .                                  returned 16024 B
 ```

-When I fed "." into the query, it returned 4,000x more data than it should.
-I quickly tried to reproduce this with curl:
+When I fed "." into the query, it returned **~4,000x** more data than it should.
+I quickly reproduced it with curl:

 ```bash
 curl -i -s -k -X $'GET' \